 You will absolutely be allowed and encouraged to contribute effectively day-to-day – and of course you will be surrounded by experienced lawyers, helping you at every step.
 We carefully assess the level of responsibility we give you and when you’re ready, you can deliver client-facing work too.

-The deadline for 2022 Training Contract apllications is 20 July 2020.
-The 2022 Trainee Assessment Centre is currently due to take place in August 2020.
+The deadline for 2023 Training Contract apllications is 30 June 2021.
+The 2023 Trainee Assessment Centre is currently due to take place in late July/early August 2021.
 Due to the evolving circumstances of the COVID-19 outbreak, this will be reviewed on a monthly basis.
-PLease check our website for any updates.
+Please check our website for any updates.

 Vacation schemes are a great way of deciding to which firms you would like to apply for a training contract, and Tees’ vacation scheme is no exception.
 During your placement, you’ll have the chance to chat with our current trainees about life as a trainee solicitor here.